Abstract

 Introduction

 Neural activity patterns in the form of sequential activity or coactive ensembles reflect the structure of environmental and internal events across time, stimuli and representations.
 For example, sequential auditory activity may signify predators, mates, or distress calls.
 How can combinations of active ensembles at an input layer be discriminated by downstream neurons?
-This can be achieved using mixed selectivity, wherein a neuron is selective to a combination of stimulus features as opposed to showing selectivity for a single stimulus feature.
-Further, neurons with nonlinear mixed selectivity can increase the dimensionality of neural representations, and contribute to pattern discrimination (Rigotti et al. 2013).

 Dendrites offer a repertoire of nonlinearities that could aid neurons in achieving such computations (Ranganathan et al. 2018; K. F. H. Lee et al. 2016; Palmer et al. 2014).
 Several of these mechanisms can be triggered by the local convergence of inputs onto dendritic segments.
 For example, clustered inputs may trigger dendritic spikes (Gasparini and Magee 2006; Gasparini, Migliore, and Magee 2004).
 They could trigger Ca2+ release from internal stores (K. F. H. Lee et al. 2016), and other biochemical signaling cascades.
 Dendritic Ca2+spikes have been shown to enhance the mixing of sensory (whisker touch) and motor (whisker angle) features in the pyramidal neurons of layer 5 vibrissal cortex (Ranganathan et al. 2018).
+If local convergence of interesting inputs is a prerequisite for engaging such dendritic nonlinearities, a key question that remains is whether networks require specialized wiring rules to discriminate ensemble activity patterns, or whether such localized connectivity is likely to arise even with purely random connectivity.

 Many salient events are ordered in time, giving rise to convergent inputs which are not just co-active, but ordered sequentially in space and time on the dendrite.
 This form of dendritic computation was predicted by Rall (Rall 1964).
 Branco and colleagues have shown that pyramidal neurons can discriminate spatiotemporal input patterns within 100 μm dendritic zones (Branco, Clark, and Häusser 2010).
 (Bhalla 2017) employed reaction-diffusion models of signaling molecules to show the emergence of sequence selectivity in small dendritic zones.
-It is therefore valuable to analyze the statistical constraints on connectivity and input activity that can lead to synaptic clustering.
+It is therefore valuable to analyze the statistical constraints on connectivity and input activity that can lead to synaptic clustering and dendritic sequence discrimination.

 Seminal analytical work from (Poirazi and Mel 2001) showed that dendrites can increase the memory capacity of neurons by ∼23 fold by combining subsets of synaptic inputs nonlinearly.
-There has also been an attempt to estimate the likelihood organization of clustered inputs using combinatorial approaches (Scheuss 2018).
-In the current study, we consider multiple different dimensions including connection probability, ensemble activity, spatiotemporal scales, dendritic nonlinearities and the role of uncorrelated noise to explore the conditions under which grouped and sequential dendritic computation may emerge from random connectivity.
+There has also been an attempt to estimate the likelihood of organization of clustered inputs using combinatorial approaches (Scheuss 2018).
+In the current study, we consider multiple different dimensions, including connection probability, ensemble activity, spatiotemporal scales, dendritic nonlinearities and the role of uncorrelated noise to explore the conditions under which grouped and sequential dendritic computation may emerge from random connectivity.
 We show that convergent connectivity of features to 3-5 synapses are statistically likely to occur on short dendritic segments in feedforward networks of ∼100,000 neurons with random connectivity.
 Further, these clusters may perform combinatorial input selection and sequence recognition at the dendritic level.
 These result in somatic selectivity under conditions of low network noise, high co-activity in upstream neurons and strong dendritic nonlinearities.

 Results